“I’m running out of sales training ideas,” the director of sales told me, a bit embarrassed.

 First, successful cold calls are longer… much longer than unsuccessful cold calls:

-The means the bulk of this sales training session should come down to helping your reps map out every potential “path” the call could go down, and equipping them with cold calling techniques to handle each of those situations successfully.
+This means the bulk of this sales training session should come down to helping your reps map out every potential “path” the call could go down, and equipping them with cold calling techniques to handle each of those situations successfully.

 That accomplishes two things: